360.859.9090 | 503.405.4300

 Color & Appearance

-Bees are predominately dark brown or black in color with alternating bands of yellow and dark brown.
-There are a wide variety of bees in our area, but the most common varieties are honey bees and bumblebees.
+Bees are predominately dark brown or black with alternating yellow and dark brown bands.
+There are a wide variety of bees in our area, but the most common types are honey bees and bumblebees.

 What are bees?

-Bees are a flying, stinging insect that live in colonies consisting of queens, worker bees, and drones.
+Bees are flying, stinging insects that live in colonies consisting of queens, worker bees, and drones.
 Queen bees and worker bees are female, whereas the drones are male.
-Though there are two types of females, only the queens reproduce and laying eggs is their only responsibility.
+Although there are two types of females, only the queens reproduce, and laying eggs is their only responsibility.
 Workers are responsible for maintaining the hive and collecting food.
 Drones only mate with queens.

 How did I get bees?

-Since bees are big fans of the nectar and pollen of flowering plants, it’s normally safe to assume that they’ve come to your property because of the flowering plants in your yard.
+Since bees are big fans of the nectar and pollen of flowering plants, it’s usually safe to assume that they’ve come to your property because of the flowering plants in your yard.
 However, sometimes bees will wander onto a property in search of water.
-Bees love to congregate around sprinkler heads and other pockets of water sometimes found throughout the yard.
+Bees love congregating around sprinkler heads and other pockets of water, sometimes found throughout the yard.

 What do bees eat?